Getting Started

 persistence.DefaultTable("Server");

 Most messages implement IProvideOrderId.
-By default Saga IDs are deterministically derived from the saga data, the correlation property name and the correlation property value.
-IProvidePartitionKeyFromSagaId is a helper that can be injected into behaviors in the logical pipeline stage if the Saga ID should be used as a partition key.
+Since Saga IDs are deterministically derived from saga data (the correlation property name and value), they can be used as a partition key.
+Then, IProvidePartitionKeyFromSagaId can be injected into behaviors in the logical pipeline stage.

 class OrderIdAsPartitionKeyBehavior : Behavior<IIncomingLogicalMessageContext>